fvfl/RoboEyes/README.md

 - **begin()** _(screen-width, screen-height, max framerate)_
 - **update()** _update eyes drawings in the main loop, limited by max framerate as defined in begin()_
 - **drawEyes()** _same as update(), but without the framerate limitation_
+- **setDisplayColors()** _(uint8_t background, uint8_t main)_
+	-> background: background and overlays, choose 0 for monochrome displays and 0x00 for grayscale displays such as SSD1322 -> main: drawings, choose 1 for monochrome displays and 0x0F for grayscale displays such as SSD1322 (0x0F = maximum brightness)

 ### Define Eye Shapes, all values in pixels
 - **setWidth()** _(byte leftEye, byte rightEye)_
 - **setHeight()** _(byte leftEye, byte rightEye)_